-SJV’s First Tenebrae Service A Huge Success
+SJV’s First Tenebrae Service

 On Monday, March 26, St. John Vianney offered its first Tenebrae, an ancient monastic service traditionally celebrated during Holy Week.
 The response from parishioners and visitors alike was resoundingly positive.
 The attendance was standing room only, with approximately four hundred in our chapel seating three-hundred-fifty!
 A pre-service lecture on the history of the liturgy was given by Dr. Jeffery Cooper, Organist-Choirmaster of St. Christopher’s Episcopal Church, League City, who holds a Master of Sacred Music Degree from the University of Notre Dame.